 Virginia has a climate and growing conditions that have been compared to what is found in France’s Burgundy, and with most wineries situated among picturesque landscapes it’s easy to see what locals and visitors love about our wine country.
 It’s also rich in history- the first British settlers to Virginia planted grape vines in the early 1600s in an attempt to establish Virginia as a wine producer.
+Thomas Jefferson, author of the United States Declaration of Independence, famously established his own vineyards at Monticello and he’s widely regarded as one of America’s first wine connoisseurs.
 While none of the early vineyards remain, the Virginia wine region can trace its roots all the way back to the founding of America.

 LOCATION: Middleburg, Virginia